evmorov/lang-compare/README.md

 The web app provides side by side examples of syntax difference between progamming languages.
 You can use it as a cheatsheet or as a learning material to learn one of them through another.

 All examples are executable.
 You can copy and launch them without changes.
-It helps to understand what the code is doing without any difficulties.
+It helps to understand what the code is doing without difficulty.

 Created with:
 * [Middleman](https://middlemanapp.com)
 * [Bootstrap](http://getbootstrap.com)

-## How to
+## Development

 Install dependencies: